iStooge/dsr-website/content/en/home/hero.md

 #   Remove a link/note by deleting a cta/note block.
 [cta]
   url = "docs/"
-  label = "Zu den Kursinhalten"
+  label = "To the course"
   icon_pack = "fas"
   icon = "chalkboard-teacher"